ffund/tcp-ip-essentials/lab1/1-5-tcpdump-wireshark.md

 ping -c 5 10.10.0.100
 ```

 while the `tcpdump` is still running on "romeo".
-This will generate some traffic (ICMP echo requests and replies) between the "juliet" host and the "romeo" host.
+This will generate some traffic between the "juliet" host and the "romeo" host.
+(The `ping` application generates ICMP echo requests, which will elicit ICMP echo responses from the target host.
+ICMP is a network-layer protocol used for error and control messages.)

 You'll see a summary view of each packet in the `tcpdump` output.
 When the `ping` is finished, use Ctrl+C to stop the `tcpdump`.
 Save this output for your lab report.

 ### Exercise 12 - Save a packet capture to a file and analyze it in Wireshark